Welcome back. Last week, we talked about Trauma Informed Care. If you missed that blog and would like to catch up, click HERE.

 My dad was many things to many people.
 The folks in my hometown of Canby, Oregon knew him as “Bill“.
 Bill ran the Canby Cleaners in his younger days, then ran Greenwood Gardens, a wholesale nursery where he hybridized over 158 new varieties of evergreen azaleas.
 If you see an azalea, it’s likely one of his.
 “Bill” was a fair business man.
 “You don’t ever cheat, steal, or lie“.
 Words of wisdom for his three daughters.

 My dad was a father to those three daughters.
 Involved in our lives, encouraging, protective, and determined.
 He thought that we would drown if we swam in the local river, so he built us an indoor heated swimming pool with his own two hands, and even constructed an environmentally friendly heating device created out of black tubing that snaked back and forth on the top of the building, warming up water and releasing it back into our pool.
 He taught us to swim and then raced us to build our endurance.
 He was our hero.
 When adversity would strike, he would say, “You’re a Viking…you’ll do what you have to do“.
 And so we did.

 My dad was in WWII.
 He served on the USS Boise, and the USS Toro.
 He mapped mines in the Pacific ahead of an invasion that never came.
-Eight subs went out, and only two returned.
+Five subs went out, and only one returned.
 He survived the Battle at Guadalcanal, and as with the rest of the Greatest Generation, never really talked much about the war.
 “I lived it…why would I want to talk about it?” he would say when pushed.

 My dad was a loyal husband to my mama.
 The greatest gift he gave us girls, and later the grandchildren, was to love her the way he did.
 He adored her.
 I can honestly say that in their 64 years of marriage, I never once saw or heard them fight.
 She preceded him in death in 2015.